-Roger Bandick, Department of Management and Engineering, Linköping University, Sweden, and Department of Economics and Business, Aarhus University, Denmark, roger.bandick@liu.se
+Roger Bandick, ■ Department of Management and Engineering, Linköping University, Sweden, and Department of Economics and Business, Aarhus University, Denmark, roger.bandick@liu.se

-Citation Roger Bandick (2019).
+Citation Roger Bandick (2020).
 Global sourcing, firm size and export survival.
-Economics Discussion Papers, No 2019-62, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2019-62
+Economics: The Open-Access, Open-Assessment E-Journal, 14 (2020-18): 1-29. http://dx.doi.org/10.5018/economics-ejournal.ja.2020-18

-1. Introduction
+1 Introduction

-Following the heterogeneous firm trade models (e.g., Melitz, 2003; Bernard et al., 2003; Bernard et al., 2007;), firms are ranked according to their productivity level.
+Following the heterogeneous firm trade models (e.g., Melitz, 2003; Bernard et al., 2003; Bernard et al., 2007), firms are ranked according to their productivity level.
 Firms with slightly higher productivity than the cut-off level to survive serve the domestic market, and, due to the high start-up costs to become an exporter, only firms that ex-ante are sufficiently productive are able to enter the export market.
 Indeed, this is a common finding in the empirical literature, summarized by Wagner (2007); firms that are more productive, larger, capital, and skill-intensive are more likely to engage in the export market (self-selection into the export market).
 Previous literature, e.g. Bernard and Jensen (1999); Greenaway and Kneller (2007); Girma et al. (2004): also find evidence for positive ex-post performances once the firms start exporting (learning-by-doing).